TerryHoCQ/mathplot/docs/ref/visualint/visualbase.md

 ---
 `VisualBase` is the base class for `VisualOwnable` and `VisualOwnableMX`.

-This class is a morphologica-internal class and there is never any access of its methods in morphologica client code.
+This class is a mathplot-internal class and there is never any access of its methods in mathplot client code.